ddialliance/sdtl/Articles/best-practices/index.rst

 9.  **MergeFileDescription**

-   Options for **MergeFileDescription** are also in this document :doc:`Properties and Options of MergeFileDescription </CompositeTypes/MergeDatasets/Merge_options>`
+   Options for **MergeFileDescription** are also in this document *Properties and Options of MergeFileDescription*.
+See https://gitlab.com/c2metadata/sdtl-cogs/-/blob/master/CompositeTypes/MergeFileDescription/MergeFileDescription_options.markdown

     a. **mergeType**